gaving/ftf/README.markdown

 ## Contact

-In the event of any bugs, issues or just general comments please contact the author at mailto:gavin@brokentrain.net[]
+In the event of any bugs, issues or just general comments please contact me.

 ## Licensing